Assad-Zahieer/aws/storage/Amazon-Glacier/notes.md

 * Vault access policies: resourse based (similar to bucket policies)
   * each vault only has one
 * Vault lock policy: same as VAccess policy but **can't be changed**
+1. A numbered list
+    1. A nested numbered list
+    2. Which is numbered